 If the show does return for more than two seasons, there's a lot of material to pull from: six novels, two short story collections, and three video games with a wealth of excellent stories.

-The Witcher on Netflix will not adapt the games, only the books
+The Witcher show will not adapt the games, only the books

 At least, that's all Hissrich is willing to commit to right now.
 Adapting the books is the extent of her current aspirations, according to a report by The Wrap.